Positive $\mathrm{Ric}_2$ curvature on products of spheres and their quotients via intermediate fatness: Centralizers in pairs and triples

 We start with a definition for a Lie algebra pair which measures the intermediate Ricci curvature of the corresponding normal homogeneous space.

 \begin{definition} Given a Lie algebra $\g{g}$ and a proper subalgebra $\g{h}\subset\g{g}$, we define $b(\g{h}\subset\g{g})$~as:

 \end{definition}

-Let $G/H$ be a compact homogeneous space of dimension at least $2$ with finite fundamental group.
+To justify the geometric interpretation of $b(\g{h}\subset\g{g})$, let $G/H$ be a compact homogeneous space of dimension at least $2$ with finite fundamental group.
 In \cite[Section~1.1]{DGM}, the invariant $b(G/H)$ is defined as the minimum integer~$k$ for which a normal homogeneous metric on $G/H$ satisfies $\Ric_k>0$.
 Since any normal homogeneous metric on $G/H$ has $\Ric>0$, the integer $b(G/H)$ is well defined and satisfies the inequality $1\leq b(G/H)\leq\dim G/H -1$.
 The two equality cases are fully understood.
-Spaces with $b(G/H)=1$ correspond to those admitting a normal homogeneous metric of positive sectional curvature and were classified in the 1960s, see Table \ref{TABLE:b1} in Section~\ref{SEC:classification_triples} for more information.
+Spaces with $b(G/H)=1$ correspond to those admitting a normal metric of positive sectional curvature, see Table \ref{TABLE:b1} in Section~\ref{SEC:classification_triples} for more information.
 Spaces with $b(G/H)=\dim G/H-1$ have been recently characterized in \cite[Theorem~C]{DGM} as those which locally split off an $\mathbb{S}^2$-factor.

-By using the standard formulas for the curvature of a normal homogeneous metric, it is shown in \cite[Proposition~3.1]{DGM} that $b(G/H)$ equals $b(\g{h}\subset\g{g})$ as defined above, where $\g{h}$ and $\g{g}$ denote the Lie algebras of $H$ and $G$.
+The tangent space $G/H$ at $eH$ is canonically identified with $\g{h}^\perp\subset\g{g}$, where $\g{h}$ and $\g{g}$ denote the Lie algebras of $H$ and $G$ and $e$ denotes the identity of $G$.
+The standard formulas for the curvature of a normal homogeneous metric on $G/H$ imply that the sectional curvature of any plane spanned by $x,y\in\g{h}^\perp$ is non-negative, and it is positive if and only if $[x,y]\neq 0$.
+Using this, it is shown in \cite[Proposition~3.1]{DGM} that $b(G/H)$ equals $b(\g{h}\subset\g{g})$ as defined above.
 This algebraic characterization is used in \cite[Corollary~3.3]{DGM} to show that $b(G/H)$, and hence $b(\g{h}\subset\g{g})$, does not depend on the bi-invariant metric on $G$.

 If instead $G/H$ has infinite fundamental group, then by Bonnet-Myers Theorem $G/H$ cannot admit a metric of $\Ric>0$.
 In this case one can define $b(G/H)$ to be $\dim G/H$, and again $b(G/H)$ clearly agrees with $b(\g{h}\subset\g{g})$.